Dorothy Mengering: Personal life

 Dorothy Mengering was born Dorothy Marie Hofert in Linton, Indiana, the oldest child of Lena M. (née Strietelmeier) and Earl Jacob Hofert.
 Mengering's maternal grandparents, Fredricke Hilgediek and William Strietelmeier, were born in Germany, and her father was of German descent.
-A younger brother, Earl Jr. (1922–2009), and sister, Hazel (1923–2017) who died at age 93, less than three months after Mengering, were born respectively.
-Dorothy's first cousin is the grandmother of the model and actress Rebecca Romijn, a fact which was discussed on the Late Show with David Letterman.
+She also had a younger brother, Earl Jr. (1922–2009), and a sister, Hazel (1923–2017) who died at age 93, less than three months after Mengering.
+Dorothy's first cousin was the grandmother of the model and actress Rebecca Romijn, a fact which was discussed on the Late Show with David Letterman.

 Mengering spent a year at Indiana University before marrying Harry Joseph (Joe) Letterman in 1942, with whom she had three children: Jan, David, and Gretchen.
-While raising her children, she assisted her husband, a florist, and worked as a secretary at her church, Second Presbyterian; she was widowed in 1973.
-In 1983, she married again, this time to Hans Mengering, a retired engineer and decorated World War II veteran who died on March 12, 2013.
+While raising her children, she assisted her husband, a florist, and worked as a secretary at her church, Second Presbyterian.
+She was predeceased by her husband in 1973.
+In 1983, she remarried, this time to Hans Mengering, a retired engineer and decorated World War II veteran who died on March 12, 2013.